houqi2018/houqi-code-demo/Dialogflow-Voice-App-demo/README.md

 # Dialogflow-Voice-App
-Course Project: a voice enabled ordering system embedded in an e-commerce website in DialogFlow.
+Course Project: a voice enabled ordering system embedded in an e-commerce website in Dialogflow.

 Remember to run `npm install` first.